-As the number of Wi-Fi networks rapidly explodes, detecting, managing, and maintaining your Wi-Fi can become problematic.
+As the number of wireless networks explodes, detecting, managing, and maintaining your Wi-Fi can become problematic.
 When everyone around you is blasting their own Wi-Fi signals—particularly in large business complexes with lots of other large companies—you’re more likely to experience problems with Wi-Fi signals dropping out, poor connectivity, and slow performance.

-Within your own Wi-Fi network, several optimizations could help ensure your network is functioning appropriately, including router placement, appropriate channel, and security measures.
+Within your Wi-Fi network, several optimizations could help ensure your network is functioning appropriately, including router placement, appropriate channel, and security measures.
 And of course, analyzing and understanding your wireless network is key.

-One of my favorite tools for discovering and solving these problems is SolarWinds® Network Performance Monitor (NPM).
+One of my favorite tools for identifying and solving these kinds of problems is SolarWinds® Network Performance Monitor (NPM).
 It includes high-performance network monitoring and insights and troubleshooting features, including Wi-Fi scanning and analysis capabilities, to ensure your network starts working again as soon as possible after a problem arises.